bflaug32/iot-api-flask/README.md

 # iot-api-flask
-A simple API for Arduino-based devices using flask, created for and with the Internet Of Things Club at NextFab
+A simple API for Arduino-based devices using flask

 ##what's inside
 * A simple API for sending and recieving data